0808 808 4000 Get help now

 Hire purchase agreements

-Be careful if you have a hire purchase agreement you want to include in your IVA.
+Be careful if you have a hire purchase agreement and you want to apply for an IVA.
 Check your agreement carefully to see if there is a clause which allows the creditor to end the agreement if you enter into an IVA and contact us for advice.

-- If the IVA is agreed, your IP will supervise the arrangements and will check that you are making the payments.
+• If the IVA is agreed, the IVA starts and your IP will supervise the arrangements and check that you are making the payments.

 Personal and workplace pensions